bogdang989/FlowJukeBoxNFT/README.md

 - Admin commands - Manually play any song from the queue or perform early payout and termination if it is your jukebox.

 Fully automated jukebox -  using the power of Forte and Scheduled transactions:
-1. Jukebox owner creates the jukebox, which mints the NFT and schedules the first `play_song_or_payout` transaction.
+1. Jukebox owner creates the jukebox, which mints the NFT and starts autoplay, which runs the first `scheduleNextPlay` transaction.
-1. `play_song_or_payout` transaction plays the next song from the queue.
-It also reads the song duration and schedules the next `play_song_or_payout` for once the current song ends.
+1. `scheduleNextPlay` transaction plays the next song from the queue.
+It also reads the song duration and schedules the next `scheduleNextPlay` for once the current song ends.
 1. This is repeated for every song from the queue until flow jukebox session is expired.
-If session expired, `play_song_or_payout` does not play more songs, but handles payout and destroys the NFT, thus terminating the chain of scheduled transactions.
+If session expired, `scheduleNextPlay` does not play more songs, but handles payout and destroys the NFT, thus terminating the chain of scheduled transactions.

 ## Dev Commands (PowerShell)